Ricardicus/ric-coin/README.md

 * It is not so much about the algorithm itself
   * once it has been revealed; one can make multiple chains by copying or modifying the algorithm.

-* Value is mimetic; you want what others want.
+* Value is mimetic; people desire what others desire.
   * Take part in this or that blockchain does not really matter, unless it is *the one many people wants to be a part of too*.
-  * Once you recognize what others want, to take a stake in a certain blockchain, your desire for the same is invoked.
+  * Once people recognize what others want, to take a stake in a certain blockchain, their own desire for the same is invoked.

 * Proof of work is brute force
   * Not as sophisticated as one might think, it is just hash value checking after incrementing a value.